 The phones aren't exactly varied, and TracFone doesn't seem to carry the latest offerings, but the phones offered seem to be of decent quality.

-TracFone, however, shines a spotlight on the Bring Your Own Smartphone feature.
+TracFone, however, shines a spotlight on the Bring Your Own Smartphone feature; in other words, the bring your own phone program is as extravagant, if not more so, compared to the major networks' bring your own phone programs.
 You'll be able to keep your favorite smartphone, as well as your number and network.
 TracFone supports AT&T compatible, GSM-unlocked, T-Mobile compatible, and Verizon compatible phones.

 TracFone Phone Insurance